maikelthedev/maikeldotuk.github.io/_posts/2019-06-15-staying-or-leaving.md

 | Staying | Sharing with 1 or two<br> | Mosquitoes<br>Expensive for sharing<br>Too hot<br>Clearly not a final place |
 | Leaving | Find a cheaper flat | Moving stuff around<br>Having to find another place |

-An important thing to remember is the fact this isn't about staying or leaving Barcelona.This is about this flat only.
-The best thing to consider is, if i stayed in Barcelona, do i want to do it in this flat ?
+An important thing to remember is the fact this isn't about staying or leaving Barcelona.
+This is about this flat only.
+The best thing to consider is, if I stayed in Barcelona, do I want to do it in this flat?